In Virginia, on average, there is a car accident every four minutes. 182 people are injured a day due to traffic accidents.

 Any physical injuries you may suffer can form the foundation of a Virginia car accident claim; however, a more in-depth, comprehensive case should observe the impact the accident has made to other parts of your life.
 Your car accident claim could request compensation for not just your medical fees, but compensation for the negative impact upon your quality of life.
 For example, you may be restricted from participating in your hobbies like you normally would.
 Connect with a trusted personal injury lawyer at Parks Zeigler to bring a human outlook on proving your injuries.

 If you’ve been in a car accident, make sure you hire our personal injury attorney to recover damages!
 You may be entitled to compensation for pain and suffering if you have been injured in a car, truck, or motorcycle accident as a result of someone else’s negligence.
-Call us at 888-691-9319 to schedule a free consultation with one of our experienced personal injury attorneys or fill out a quick form to get more information on how we can help you today!
+Call us at 888-691-9319 to schedule a free case evaluation with one of our experienced personal injury attorneys or fill out a quick form to get more information on how we can help you today!